 SGV & Co. has acted as the Company's external auditor since May 2015.
-Erwin Paigma is the audit partner for the Company beginning fiscal year 2022.
+Erwin Paigma is the audit partner for the Company beginning fiscal year 2022 or for the last two years.
 The Company has not had any material disagreements on accounting and financial disclosures with its current external auditor for the same periods or any subsequent interim period.
 SGV & Co. has neither shareholdings in the Company nor any right, whether legally enforceable or not, to nominate persons or to subscribe for the securities in the Company.
 SGV & Co. will not receive any direct or indirect interest in the Company or its securities (including options, warrants or rights thereto).